 Definition of power

-Power is the rate of change of work or, in other words, amount of work done in a certain time.
-The higher the power of a device, the more work can it perform in a given time period.
-It is measured in watts (W), which are equivalent to
+Power is the rate of change of work or the amount of work done in a certain amount of time.
+The higher the power of a device, the more work it can perform in a given time period.
+It is measured in watts (W), equivalent to

-- Determine the value of work.
-You can either directly type this value into our calculator or use the advanced mode to find it basing on force and displacement.
+Determine the value of work.
+You can either directly type this value into our calculator or open the Input force and displacement section of the calculator to find it based on force and displacement.
 In this example, we will assume